PGTT: Phase-Guided Terrain Traversal for Perceptive Legged Locomotion: Experimental Setups and Results

 \section{Experimental Setups and Results}

-In this section we will present the results of the proposed policy in simulation and the real world and compare them with the baseline policies in terms of several metrics.
-All policies were trained on a workstation equipped with an Intel Core i9-14900K CPU and a single NVIDIA GeForce RTX 3080 GPU.
+In this section we will present the results of the proposed policy in simulation and the real world and compare them with strong baselines using several metrics.
+All policies were trained on a workstation equipped with an Intel Core i9-14900K CPU and a single NVIDIA GeForce RTX 5070 GPU.
 Training used a physics-integration time step of \( dt = \SI{0.005}{s}\).
 During deployment, in both Sim2Sim and Sim2Real transfers, control commands are issued at 50 Hz (i.e., every 0.02 s).